satschool-outreach/satschool-outreach.github.io/Modules/Atmosphere.md

             <li>UK weather</li>
             <li>Weather forecasting charts</li>
         </ul>

-        <h5> <strong>Are you a Teacher?</strong> <a href="/lesson_ready/teachers/biosphere" target="_blank">Click here</a> or use the "For Teacher" tab in the navigation bar to view the lesson ready resources which includes lesson plans, activities, and presentations for display.</h5>
+        <h5> <strong>Are you a Teacher?</strong> <a href="/lesson_ready/teachers/biosphere" target="_blank">Click here</a> or use the "For Teacher" tab in the navigation bar to view the lesson ready resources which include lesson plans, activities, and presentations for display.</h5>
     </div>
     <!-- Image -->
     <div class="image-content">
         <figure class="image is-9by9">